mastermorejayesh/Basic_vim_linux/README.md

 select whole line or multipal  data : small-v(visual mode) copy selected data : small-y (yanked) pest : small-p
 **************************************************************************************************************
-s
-et line number in our file : set nu --
+set line number in our file : set nu --
 (it is only temporery given lines if we save this file with nu line this not saved it is only temp) remove set line number in our file : set nonu
 ****************************************************************************************************************